 Think of one specific BIYOC you have worked with.
 How do you think this child or teen would react to seeing their life experiences authentically represented in the resources in the library?
 In the texts and other resources used in the classroom curriculum?
 In what ways would it be sustaining for them?

 But what if you work in a community with little diversity?
 All youth benefit from diverse literature.
-In fact, the research discussed below shows that exposure to diverse literature and diverse cultures leads to:
+In the blog post Why Do We Need Diverse Books in Non-Diverse Schools?, Taun M. Wright shares research showing that exposure to diverse literature and diverse cultures leads to:

 Additionally, reading literature can create a shared understanding and appreciation for the historical and current social, political, economic, and scientific contributions of marginalized communities to American society and the world (Tatum, 2017), and provide a forum for youth to talk about race, ethnicity, gender identification, sexual orientation, and disability in transformative ways (Hughes-Hassell, 2013).